Walther Sommerlath

-Carl August Walther Sommerlath (22 January 1901–21 October 1990) was a German businessman and the father of Queen Silvia, consort of King Carl XVI Gustaf of Sweden.
+Carl August Walther Sommerlath (22 January 1901 – 21 October 1990) was a German businessman and the father of Queen Silvia, consort of King Carl XVI Gustaf of Sweden.

 After World War II, Sommerlath served as president of a Brazilian subsidiary of the Swedish steel-parts manufacturer Uddeholm Tooling.

 Early life

-Sommerlath was born and raised in Heidelberg, Grand Duchy of Baden in the German Empire (now Baden-Württemberg, Germany).
+Sommerlath was born and raised in Heidelberg, Grand Duchy of Baden in the German Empire (Baden-Württemberg, Germany).
 His parents were Louis Carl Moritz Sommerlath (1860–1930), who was born in Chicago, in the United States, and Erna Sophie Christine Waldau (1864–1944).
 In the mid-1920s, Walther Sommerlath moved to São Paulo, Brazil, where he worked for the steel company Açus Roechling Boulerus do Brasil, a subsidiary in the German steel group Röchling.

 Marriage

 Sommerlath became involved with a Brazilian woman, Alice Soares de Toledo (1906–1997).
 She was the daughter of Arthur Floriano de Toledo and his wife Elisa de Novaes Soares.
 On 10 December 1925, in Santa Cecília, São Paulo, the couple married, eventually having four children: